Installation

 kforth available to all users or to place the programs in the

-default search path, move the executables to a suitable directory.
+default search path, move the executables to a suitable directory

-(/usr/local/bin/ is recommended):
+(/usr/local/bin/ is recommended) using:

-mv kforth /usr/local/bin/
+sudo mv kforth /usr/local/bin/

-mv kforth-fast /usr/local/bin/
+sudo mv kforth-fast /usr/local/bin/

 Any user should then be able to execute kforth or kforth-fast.